Moonchichiii/battleship_project3/README.md

 - Play the Battleship game solo and find the hidden ships.
 - Be able to sign up as a new user.
 - Be able to login as an existing user.
-- Be able to restart the game at any point.
+- Be able to restart the game at the end of each match.
 - Experience the game seamlessly across different devices.

 [Back to top](#)